 How to Create a Cash Flow Analysis That Unveils Opportunities

 As a business owner, how you manage your finances can make a huge impact — negative or positive — on the success of your business.
-Monitoring your cash flow is the best way to gauge the health of your business and tells you whether it’s just making ends meet or is successful and flourishing.
+Conducting a cash flow analysis and monitoring your income statement is the best way to gauge the health of your business and tells you whether it’s just making ends meet or is successful and flourishing.

 The importance of cash flow

-Without assessing cash flow, it’s difficult to predict how much money you have for payroll, suppliers, and growth.
+Without assessing cash flow, it’s difficult to predict your net income and how much money you have for payroll, suppliers, and growth.
 Understanding and keeping tabs on your cash flow is also helpful for knowing where you need to make adjustments if there’s a financial problem.

-The best way to keep a close eye on your cash flow is to perform a cash flow analysis.
-A cash flow analysis gives you a holistic view of your business’s financial well-being.
-And while it’s important for all businesses, it’s especially important for those just starting out.
+The best way to keep a close eye on the amount of cash generated from your business is to perform a cash flow analysis.
+A cash flow analysis gives you insight on your cash inflow, cash outflow, and provides a holistic view of your business’s financial well-being.
+And while it’s important for all businesses, it’s especially important for those just starting a business.
 When your business is getting up and running, you are bound to have higher labor costs, more equipment and supply expenses, and increased inventory.

 To perform a cash flow analysis, start by examining the parts of your business that affect cash flow.
-That includes accounts receivable, inventory, accounts payable, and credit terms.
+This starting point includes accounts receivable, inventory, accounts payable, and credit terms.
 The best way to analyze and compare these parts is through a cash flow statement.

 What is a cash flow statement?